grozdanowski/local-mssql-dump-mount/README.md

 1. **First time setup**: `docker-compose --profile restore up` (restores from backup)
 2. **Daily development**: `docker-compose stop` → `docker-compose start` (preserves data)
 3. **When you need fresh**: `docker-compose down` → `docker-compose --profile restore up` (restores again)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows for:

+- Commercial use
+- Modification
+- Distribution
+- Private use
+- Patent use

+The only requirement is that the license and copyright notice be included in all copies or substantial portions of the software.